ShwethaSelma/hsoptical_revisit/guided_HSOpticalFlow_SYCLMigration/README.md

 ## Purpose

 Optical flow method is based on two assumptions: brightness constancy and spatial flow smoothness.
 These assumptions are combined in a single energy functional and solution is found as its minimum point.
 The sample includes both parallel and serial computation, which allows for direct results comparison between CPU and Device.
+Input images of the sample are computed to get the absolute difference value output(L1 error) between serial and parallel computation.
 The parallel implementation demonstrates the use of key SYCL concepts, such as

+- Image Processing
-- Texture memory
+- SYCL Image memory
-- Cooperative groups
+- Sub-group primitives
 - Shared Memory

- The sample illustrates the steps needed for manual migration of explicit CUDA Graph API's such as cudaGraphCreate(), cudaGraphAddMemcpyNode(), cudaGraphLaunch() to SYCL equivalent API's using [Taskflow](https://github.com/taskflow/taskflow) programming Model.
+This sample illustrates the steps needed for manual migration of CUDA Texture memory object and API's such as  cudaResourceDesc, cudaTextureDesc, cudaCreateTextureObject() etc, to SYCL equivalent.
+These CUDA Texture memory API's are manually migrated to SYCL Image memory API's.

 > **Note**: We use Intel's open-source SYCLomatic tool which assists developers in porting CUDA code automatically to SYCL code.
 To finish the process, developers complete the rest of the coding manually and then tune to the desired level of performance for the target architecture.
 Users can also use the Intel® DPC++ Compatibility Tool, available to augment the Intel® oneAPI Base Toolkit.